Sylar-codex/-paddle-frontend-assessment-2/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Tools used

+    This was built with JSX and CSS and a bit of javascript, especially where interactions were need.
+I also implemented the CSS animations to load the modals. also used font awesome for the icons.
+Used flex and flexbox.

+# usuage of application

+This is a landing page which is static,there is a home page which displays the ap is coming soon.
+But whenever you click on the contact us it opens the modal where you can fill in your contact informations. you can also navigate to the about page that tells us more about what is coming soon and what to also expect

+# imporovements

+if this was not an assessment, I would have the users to be able to interact more with the page

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**